|AHCJ conference in Austin, April 28-May 1|

 |04/23/15 - 04/26/15||Santa Clara, CA|

-Register to visit area sites during field trips, hear from world-class health experts and journalists during panels, take part in skill-building workshops, and more.
-The conference will help reporters, editors and producers cover the latest in medical research, health technology, public health issues, the business of health care, health policy matters and journalism.
+Attendees visited area sites during field trips, heard from world-class health experts and journalists during panels, took part in skill-building workshops, and more.
+The conference helps reporters, editors and producers cover the latest in medical research, health technology, public health issues, the business of health care, health policy matters and journalism.